mahshid1373/vanguard-ab-test/README.md

     ```sh
     jupyter notebook
     ```
-2. Open the notebook file `analysis.ipynb` and run through the cells to see the analysis.
+2. Open the notebook file `main.ipynb` and run through the cells to see the analysis.

 ## Project Structure
 - `Data/`: Contains the dataset used for the analysis.